maziac/DeZog/design/reversedebugging.md

 The main idea is to support not only the (normal) forward stepping but also stepping backwards in time.

 Due to emulator restrictions a lightweight approach is chosen.
-Fortunately ZEsarUx supports a cpu-transaction-log.
+Fortunately ZEsarUx supports a cpu-history.
 This can record for each executed opcode
 - the address
 - the opcode
 - the registers contents
+- andthe stack contents

-I.e. while stepping backwards it would be possible to show the correct register contents at that point in time.
+I.e. while stepping backwards it is possible to show the correct register contents at that point in time.

 The memory contents or other HW states are not recorded.
 Therefore this is a lightweight solution.